(* *********************************************************************** *)

 Proof Z.add_opp_diag_r.

-the following morphisms are required to perform the required rewrites:
+The following morphisms are required to perform the required rewrites:

 #[local] Instance Z_opp_ge_le_compat : Proper (Z.ge ==> Z.le) Z.opp.